munibinam/munibinam.github.io/_pages/about.md

 ## Dissertation Research

-My dissertation examines how methodological choices in measuring extreme weather events can systematically bias our understanding of climate impacts on agricultural and water systems:
+My dissertation explores how weather extremes shape U.S. agricultural and water resources, with particular attention to how methodological choices can distort our understanding of these relationships:

 <div class="chapter-section" id="dissertation-research">
   <a href="/files/Job_market_paper_2025.pdf" class="chapter-link" target="_blank">